RetClean: Retrieval-Based Data Cleaning Using Foundation Models and Data Lakes: Implementation Early Results

-When \chat is used alone for data cleaning (\ie Scenario 1), each dirty tuple is converted into a prompt and sent to \chat.
+\sys can interface with almost any public LLMs.
+However, the default LLM based on which the numbers presented below are obtained is \chat.
+When the LLM is used alone for data cleaning (\ie Scenario 1), each dirty tuple is converted into a prompt and sent to \chat.
 By default, we use the following template: ``[attribute1 : value1 ; attribute2 : value2 ; ... attribute n : ]''.
 Followed by a question statement {\em ``what is the value of attribute n''}.
 We also allow users to provide a customized prompt template, as shown in Figure~\ref{fig:scenarios}.
 Note that \chat, as a generative model, may not always give concise answers, we perform some post-processing on its output to extract the relevant value to be provided to the user.